Do you want to have a nice looking six-pack?

 5 – Eat enough protein!

-The big advantage of protein is that it does not affect your blood sugar levels, as carbohydrates do.
+One big advantage of protein is that it does not affect your blood sugar levels, as carbohydrates do.
 A low blood sugar level is, in turn, a prerequisite for the burning of body fat.
 And a low body fat percentage the prerequisite for a six-pack.

 This is called the thermal effect.
 In proteins, about 20-30% of the energy is already burned in the course of digestion.
-Another reason why protein supports you on your way to accomplish the desired six-pack!

 10 good protein sources!